Destructoid: Features

-Destructoid reviews editor Jim Sterling ran a weekly podcast with associate editor Jonathan Holmes and Conrad Zimmerman.
+Destructoid reviews editor James Stephanie Sterling ran a weekly podcast with associate editor Jonathan Holmes and Conrad Zimmerman.
 When Sterling left Destructoid, the podcast was taken over by a new host with much less frequent updates.

 Charitable work

-In 2008, Jim Sterling, a Destructoid editor, took part in a sponsored gaming marathon raising money for young cancer patients.
+In 2008, James Stephanie Sterling, a Destructoid editor, took part in a sponsored gaming marathon raising money for young cancer patients.
 Raising $3,000 for the charity, Sterling and friend John Kershaw played a selection of games from the SingStar franchise, effectively singing almost non-stop for twelve hours.
 The event was broadcast live online for the duration of the event.

 In 2009, Niero, and other Destructoid editors continued the gaming marathon tradition on October 17–18 for cancer awareness raising $4,835.60 for Extra Life children's hospital in Texas.

 In 2010, the Destructoid office hosted a 24-hour gaming marathon for the charity Extra Life.
 Community members raised over $6,000 for Children's Miracle hospitals in Texas.
 Destructoid has also partnered with Revision 3 to build a clean water well in Africa through the Charity Water organization.

 In 2011, Destructoid hosted another marathon for Extra Life, raising $6909.16 for Children's Miracle Hospitals.
 He also made a Mario Kart 7 community called "Destructoid".
 This community has a Bob-omb icon displayed on it.
 The slogan of this community is "Dtoid FNF yo".

 In 2012, Destructoid hosted a 56-hour livestream on its Dtoid.tv channel, which raised over $7,000 for Habitat for Humanity.
 The Gonzalez flew to Costa Rica and assisted the build of a 32-house government project for families living in extreme poverty in Liberia.